Chapter One – No Words

 "He had others test me.
 I think he was too scared of what I'd find if I touched him."

 I shook my head at her blatant disregard of others' wishes.
 If he didn't want her to know about his past, then what made her think he'd want my help?
-Much less want to meet me.
+I doubted he'd want to meet me, either.